 Rio Ferdinand – Manchester United (2008)

-Sir Alex Ferguson’s United side were dominating English football in 2008, as they aimed for the Treble.
+Sir Alex Ferguson’s Man Utd side were dominating English football in 2008, as they aimed for the Treble.

-In an FA Cup quarter-final clash at Old Trafford vs Portsmouth, Edwin van der Sar had to go off injured and his replacement Tomasz Kuszczak managed to get sent off, leaving the pitch as Portsmouth set up for their penalty.
+In an FA Cup quarter-final clash against Portsmouth, Edwin van der Sar had to go off injured and his replacement Tomasz Kuszczak managed to get sent off, leaving the pitch as Portsmouth set up for their penalty.

-Up stepped Rio Ferdinand, who was put in the United goal and had to face Sulley Muntari’s penalty.
+Up stepped Rio Ferdinand, who was put in the Man Utd goal and had to face Sulley Muntari’s penalty.
 Despite guessing the right way, Muntari dispatched the spot-kick past Ferdinand.

 Harry Kane – Tottenham (2014)

-Although often cited as one of the best strikers in the world, Harry Kane clearly would never have made it as a No.1.
+Harry Kane is one of the best strikers in recent history.
+But he clearly would never have made it as a No.1.

 Tottenham faced Asteras Tripolis in the Europa League and looked assured of victory after Kane had bagged himself a hat-trick to put Spurs out of reach.